-- Confirm the firm’s business continuity plan has been fully tested and include both localized business disruptions and wide spread disasters.
+- Confirm the firm’s business continuity plan has been fully tested and includes both localized business disruptions and widespread disasters.

 - Risk Management Tip: Don’t forget to conduct due diligence on whether service providers have tested their plans and if so, obtain a summary of results, including what enhancements were made in light of the test(s).

 - Perform a risk assessment of your cybersecurity policies, procedures, and safeguarding protocols to ensure adequate controls are in place.

 - Analyze maintenance and safeguarding controls for required books and records, including client, corporate and financial records, as well as due consideration for the new performance advertising books and records requirements.

 - Risk Management Tip: Ensure employees understand the requirements on what to maintain – and how.